Renal-Friendly Meal Plans: What to Eat for Healthy Kidneys

 • Oatmeal with berries and a drizzle of honey

-• Scrambled egg whites with a side of whole-grain toast
+• Scrambled egg whites with whole-grain toast

 Lunch